jabirali/bodge/README.md

 Bodge can be used on anything from a normal laptop to an HPC cluster, as long as it runs an operating system where the SciPy stack is available (e.g. Linux, MacOS, or Windows).
-It is mainly meant for CPU-based calculations on one node (i.e. no MPI support), however some functions on the `development` branch contains optional support for GPU-based calculations via CuPy (CUDA).
+It is mainly meant for CPU-based or GPU-based calculations on one computer or node (so there is currently no support for e.g. MPI).

 Internally, Bodge uses a sparse matrix (`scipy.sparse`) to represent the Hamiltonian, which allows you to efficiently construct tight-binding models with millions of